nerc-project/nerc-docs/docs/openshift-ai/data-science-project/using-projects-the-rhoai.md

 ![Fill Workbench Information](images/tensor-flow-workbench.png)

-For our example project, let's name it "TensorFlow Workbench".
+For our example project, let's name it "Tensorflow Workbench".
 We'll select the **TensorFlow** image, choose a **Deployment size** of **Small**, **Number of GPUs** as **1** and allocate a **Cluster storage** space of **1GB**.